 Evri is the UK's biggest dedicated parcel delivery company.
 If you work as a courier for them, you count as Self-employed.
 As a Self-employed individual, you are legally required to submit a Self Assessment tax return to HMRC if you earn more than £1000 in a tax year.

 What do I do as an Evri self-employed courier?

 How much tax do I need to pay?

-One of the perks of being a Evri self-employed courier is that you’re able to claim back some of your tax on business expenses.
-Any expenses that you have incurred which are ‘wholly and exclusively’ for your work are tax deductible.
-This includes:
+One of the perks of being a Evri Self-employed courier is that you’re able to claim back some of your tax on business Expenses.
+Any Expenses incurred that are wholly and exclusively for your work are tax deductible.
+This includes some things like:

-Be aware that if you use the same vehicle for your own personal use then you’ll need to factor this in when any expenses are claimed.
-If you work out that you use your vehicle 40% of the time for personal use, then you would need to reduce any relevant vehicle running expenses by 40%.
+If you use the same vehicle for your own personal use, you will need to factor this in when claiming any Expenses.
+For example, if you use your vehicle 60% of the time for personal use, then you would only be able to claim 40% of certain costs like car insurance.

-Earnr allows you to track your ingoings and outgoings over the course of the year, and automate your tax return.
+Earnr allows you to track your income and expenditure over the course of the year, and automate your tax return.
 You mark each payment and each expense as you go so that by the time you get to doing your tax return, we’ll have everything we need to do the process for you.